DCC-EX/dcc-ex.github.io/docs/ex-rail/creating-elements.rst

 The valid parameters are:

-- vpin = The ID of the pin the servo is connected to, which would typically be the VPin ID of the PCA9685 controller board.
+- **vpin** = The ID of the pin the servo is connected to, which would typically be the VPin ID of the PCA9685 controller board.
-- position = The angle to which the servo will move when the turnout is thrown (refer below for further detailed information).
+- **position** = The angle to which the servo will move when the turnout is thrown (refer below for further detailed information).
-- profile = There are five profiles to choose from that determine the speed at which a turnout will move: Instant, Fast, Medium, Slow, and Bounce.
+- **profile** = There are five profiles to choose from that determine the speed at which a servo will move: Instant, Fast, Medium, Slow, and Bounce.
-- duration = The time (in milliseconds (ms)) for the servo to be actively rotating.
+- **duration** = The time (in milliseconds (ms)) for the servo to be actively rotating.

-As an example, consider a lineside worker that needs to be moved away from the track when a train approaches, which is controlled by an infrared sensor.

-The SERVO is attached to VPin 101 (second control pin on first PCA9685), with a sensor attached to VPin 164 (first pin on the first MCP23017):

 .. code-block:: cpp
+   :class: code-block-float-right

+   // Example
    AT(164)
    SERVO(101, 400, Fast)
    DONE